 I suspect this accounts for the perplexing and sometimes contradictory results that are obtained from purportedly rigorous scientific studies regarding the effects of this or that micronutrient or macronutrient on people’s health.
 In addition, it probably accounts for the fact that the more artificial foods a person consumes – foods that have been broken down, concentrated, or derived from naturally-occurring foods, whether physically or chemically, and then reassembled into different forms – the more likely one is to suffer from poor health and other physical ailments.
 Humpty Dumpty has fallen down from the wall of good health and vigour, and not all the food scientists, doctors, and nutritionists will be able to put him back together again.
 For it is the modern food industry, with its dazzling but highly deceptive cornucopia of artificial abundance, that is largely responsible for his having fallen down in the first place.
 Both of these industries, whether industrial food production or modern medicine and nutrition, are based on the belief that the isolationist scientific approach to food and human health is the correct approach.

 Similar erroneous beliefs and harmful results are increasingly evident in the application of the isolationist scientific approach to farming, which in just a few human generations has produced very serious problems, including massive erosion, soil degradation and deterioration, resistant pests and diseases, water contamination, and the loss of genetic diversity in many of the crops and animals that are grown or raised for human consumption.
-It is not at all surprising that Fukuoka, who was a scientifically-trained microbiologist and agronomist, was able to develop his natural farming method, which enabled him to grow high yields of rice and tangerines without adding any natural or artificial fertilizers, including compost, or using pesticides, herbicides, or any other commonly-employed industrial farming method, only after he completely rejected the scientific approach to farming, and instead considered all the elements of a cultivated plot of land – the soil, air, sunlight, precipitation, climate, plants, animals, insects, diseases, and so forth – from a holistic, rather than from a scientifically atomistic and isolationist, perspective.
+It is not at all surprising that Fukuoka, who was a scientifically-trained microbiologist and agronomist, was able to develop his natural farming method, which enabled him to grow high yields of rice and tangerines without adding any natural or artificial fertilizers, including compost, or using pesticides, herbicides, or any other commonly-employed industrial farming method, only after he rejected the scientific approach to farming, and instead considered all the elements of a cultivated plot of land – the soil, air, sunlight, precipitation, climate, plants, animals, insects, diseases, and so on – from a holistic, rather than from a scientifically atomistic and isolationist, perspective.

 Of course, I am most certainly not saying that science has no validity whatsoever.
 Science has repeatedly demonstrated its validity, primarily in the realms of physical knowledge about the world we live in.
 And even in the study of living organisms, the application of the scientific method has yielded many true theories, statements, results, and observations.
 What I am criticizing – besides criticizing the common belief that the discoveries of science provide us with a complete understanding of the world we live in – is the dogmatic application of science to all areas of our knowledge of living organisms and systems, which are often too complex to be broken down into their component parts and then merely considered as consisting of these parts.
 For if this were indeed the case, then it would be possible to create life simply by putting together all the atoms or molecules of which a living organism consists and then waiting for them to assemble themselves into that particular living form.
 But clearly this is not what happens, which means there are things going on in all living organisms and systems that science cannot understand, no matter how much time scientists spend studying them.
-This is where the analogy between living creatures and all the different man-made machines, processes, and systems breaks down and is liable to lead us astray.
+This is where the analogy between living creatures and all the different man-made machines, processes, and systems breaks down and is liable to lead us into error.
 For a human-created machine, being a purely physical rather than a living system, is nothing more than the sum total of its separate parts, which can usefully – and sensibly – be considered in isolation from the other parts.

 Such a claim will naturally be highly displeasing to scientists and all those who uncritically believe in the scientific method, for it means that there are limits to our much-vaunted human understanding.
 The Age of Science and Technology has progressed at truly astonishing speeds, while radically transforming the way we live, sometimes for the better, and sometimes for the worse.
 It is primarily because of science and technology that our species has lost its former humility in the presence of the many astonishing wonders of God’s Creation, which we are in the process of disfiguring and destroying, primarily to satisfy our species’ immature and often unrealistic ambitions and dreams.
-As a species, we are very far from having attained a state of maturity, as is amply demonstrated by our uncritical faith in the unnatural and frequently highly destructive practices that result from those twin modern human wonders, science and technology.
+As a species, we are very far from having attained a state of maturity, as is amply demonstrated by our uncritical faith in the unnatural and frequently highly destructive, polluting, and desecrating practices that result from those twin modern human wonders, science and technology.

 Growing, Older: A Chronicle of Death, Life, and Vegetables by Joan Dye Gussow, pp. 192-193.
 Chelsea Green Publishing, White River Junction, Vermont, 2010.